 Loro Park has the largest parrot collection in the world.
 Thus, the park has a great authority in the study and conservation of these birds worldwide.

 Loro Park keeps orcas, dolphins and sea lions.
-I am not the fan of animals making different tricks for human entertainment.
+I am not a fan of shows that involve animals.
 Yet these shows are indeed very well-arranged, educational and fun to see.
 There is also a big research work ongoing behind the scenes.
 It is also clear that the park needs to sustain itself.
 Thus, such activities are more than justified.

 The park also keeps gorillas, tigers and there is a great aquarium.